-2. Controls - RUDDER OPPOSITE YAW (Spin Direction) / STICK FORWARD
+2. Controls - RUDDER OPPOSITE YAW (Spin Direction) THEN STICK FORWARD neutral position.

-The order of control application is important to control the magnitude of post-recovery dive angle and G. Opposite rudder should be applied as the stick and ailerons are adjusted to a neutral position.
 The pilot should apply rudder opposite spin direction and then release back control pressure on the stick while easing it forward.
 If forward stick is applied BEFORE opposite rudder, it will increase the rate of rotation and result in a more pronounced unload and dive angle post-rotation.
 Full opposite rudder and nearly simultaneous full-forward stick may transition the spin from upright to inverted.
 The stick should not be slammed forward.